-The Crimean War was fought on the Southern Crimean coast of Ukraine 1854 1856
+The Crimea War was fought on the Southern Crimean coast of Ukraine 1854 1856

 - The British, French and Turkish armies joined forces to stop the Imperial Russian Army from Conquering the crumbling Turkish Empire.

 - If the Russians conquered Turkey then they would control the Eastern Mediterranean, the Middle East and of particular importance to Britain, the route to British India.

 - This was a war, which, after forty years of peace, Britain was unprepared for.
 The British commander, Lord Raglan, was himself ill-prepared, having seen no active service since Waterloo.